How to Build Digital Dexterity in the Workplace (+Benefits)

 • HR/L&D: To create application onboarding, reskilling, and upskilling training content and courses for building digital dexterity skills.

-• Leaders from all departments: To bring contextual digital dexterity concerns and needs from their individual departments and silos to the forefront of the conversation.
+• Leaders from all departments: To bring contextual digital dexterity concerns and needs from their departments and silos to the forefront of the conversation.

 They also receive senior leadership buy-in from customer service, operations, and HR to team up with the CIO to devise digital dexterity goals.
 HR then hires the right talent to execute this AI project.
-At the same time, the existing talent (in operations and customer care) is trained on how to use the new technology to engage positively with the guests and improve efficiency.
+At the same time, the existing talent (in operations and customer care) is trained to use the new technology to engage positively with the guests and improve efficiency.

 Building digital dexterity is an organization’s insurance policy for achieving ROI with digital technologies.
 Without the skill sets to utilize software applications properly, these investments will not only fail to find ROI, but also face other severe repercussions such as dirty or inaccurate data, not meeting compliance laws, failing to meet goals, etc.